sarahtattersall/PIPEThesisSettings/README.md

 7. Press finish.
 8. On the composition graph right click and select partition.
 9. Tangle graph used in report will now appear.

+## Stan4J tangle metric ##
+1. Load the relevant project jar in Stan4J.
+2. In the main window select the pollution graph and click on the tangled part in red.
+3. The percentage will appear at the bottom of the page.
+4. Note if there is no graph or no tangled setion this means the project has a 0% tangle rate.

 ## Metrics Reloaded ##
 1. Open the relevant project with IntelliJ.